 Do Electric Fireplace Ruin TVs?

-Heat is a major concern when it comes to keeping your TV and other electronics safe.
+Heat is a significant concern when it comes to keeping your TV and other electronics safe.
 This is why an electric fireplace is such a good option for your home.
-There are very strict clearance issues when working with a gas fireplace that can limit your decorating options when it comes to placing the TV nearby.
+There are very strict clearance issues when working with a gas fireplace that can limit your decorating options when placing the TV nearby.
 Clearance isn’t an issue when dealing with electric units.
 These fireplaces that use gas tend to heat up the surrounding wall while electric versions stay cool.
 Gas also produces a large quantity of heat that is vented out of the front of the fireplace.
 Even when the heater in an electric unit is being used, the actual heat is much less intense.
-Much of this holds true for a wood burning fireplace as well.
-A wood fireplace also emits intense heat from all angles, causing the walls and anything nearby to heat up too.
+Much of this holds true for a wood-burning fireplace as well.
+A wood fireplace also emits intense heat from all angles, causing the walls and anything nearby to heat up.
 You don’t want your TV mounted on these heated walls.

 How the Heater Works in Your Electric Fireplace

-Most electric units can heat an area up to 400 Square feet, although some do have a heat output that can handle larger areas up to 1,000 square feet.
-While this level of heat is great when it comes to staying warm, you may not want to hang your TV directly above it.
-Some of the leading TV manufacturers like Samsung, Vizio, or Sony may state that your warranty won’t cover heat damage.
+Most electric units can heat an area up to 400 square feet, although some have a heat output that can handle larger areas up to 1,000 square feet.
+While this heat level is great when it comes to staying warm, you may not want to hang your TV directly above it.
+Some leading TV manufacturers like Samsung, Vizio, or Sony may state that your warranty won’t cover heat damage.

 You can measure the amount of heat that any heater provides with a measurement called a BTU.
 The more BTUs, the more heat you will have.
-For example, a 110 volt, 4,600 BTU heater will easily warm 400 Square feet, but a 220 volt, 9,600 BTU heater can warm 800 Square feet.
+For example, a 110 volt, 4,600 BTU heater will easily warm 400 square feet, but a 220 volt, 9,600 BTU heater can heat 800 square feet.

-There are two main types of heaters used in the construction of a fireplace.
+There are two main types of heaters used in constructing a fireplace.
 Understanding the difference can further help you avoid damaging the TV.

 Fan Forced Heat

 Fan forced heat is the traditional design found in these pieces.
-They are perfect as a supplemental heat to your HVAC system with an ability to warm 400 Square feet.
-The circulating fan inside forces air through heated coils and then out into the room.
+They are perfect as supplemental heat to your HVAC system with an ability to warm 400 square feet—the circulating fan inside forces air through heated coils and then out into the room.

 Infrared heaters can warm larger areas up to 1,000 square feet.
-The infrared heater warms the items in your room such as furniture and drapes similarly to how the sun’s rays warm objects.
+The infrared heater warms the items in your room, such as furniture and drapes, similar to how the sun’s rays warm objects.
 They do this in addition to warming the air.
-This is made possible with quartz infrared technology combined with a cooper heat exchanger and fan.
+This is possible with quartz infrared technology combined with a copper heat exchanger and fan.
 These units distribute heat evenly, and they are highly efficient.

 Where to Put the TV

 The main objective is to avoid creating a layout where the two pieces compete for your attention.
-You want to be able to comfortably view your flat screen TV while still enjoying the look of the fireplace.
+You want to comfortably view your flat screen TV while still enjoying the look of the fireplace.

-Positioning the TV above the fireplace is the most popular design trend these days.
-If done properly, the size of the television will actually work as a complement to the scale of your fireplace.
+Positioning the TV above the fireplace is the most popular design trend.
+If done properly, the size of the television will complement the scale of your fireplace.
 Your finished result is a balanced look in the room.
-Creating this single focal point in the living room simplifies the layout of the rest of the furnishings too.
+Creating this single focal point in the living room simplifies the rest of the furnishings’ layout.

 The only downside is that your TV is no longer at eye level.
 You can be left feeling as though you are in the front row of a movie theater.
-After sitting through an entire movie, you are sure to have a sore neck.
+After sitting through an entire movie, you will have a sore neck.
 Fortunately, the viewing angle can be fixed by using an adjustable TV wall mount.
 There are two kinds of wall mounts available.

 A full-motion mount tilts and swivels.
-You will find that there is an extension that you can use to pull the TV out from the wall and turn or tilt it however you like in order to get the best picture quality.
-When you are done watching, the TV goes back up against the wall.
+You will find an extension that you can use to pull the TV out from the wall and turn or tilt it however you like to get the best picture quality.
+The TV goes back up against the wall when you are done watching.

 Benefits of Hanging the TV above the Fireplace

-Once you understand how the heater in your fireplace works and how the heat is distributed, you can place the TV above the fireplace without worrying.
+Once you understand how the heater in your most realistic fireplace works and how the heat is distributed, you can place the TV above the fireplace without worrying.
 You will be able to protect the lifespan of your LCD TV while enjoying a beautiful design when it comes to decorating your room.
-This option is popular because of all the benefits associated with hanging the TV in this spot.
+This option is popular because of all the benefits of hanging the TV in this spot.

-While you can find a TV stand that is quite streamlined along with a thin flat-screen TV, there is never enough floor space in a room.
-Having the television over the fireplace gives you a little more room for the other furnishings and keeps the space from looking cluttered.
+While you can find a TV stand that is quite streamlined and a thin flat-screen TV, there is never enough floor space in a room.
+The television over the fireplace gives you a little more room for the other furnishings and keeps the area from looking cluttered.

-Having the ability to sit in front of your fireplace and enjoy the warmth and the look of a real fire while also bingeing your favorite shows has its perks.
+Sitting in front of your fireplace and enjoying the warmth and the look of a real fire while also bingeing your favorite shows has its perks.
 What a great way to unwind at the end of the day.

 One Main Focal Point

 Placing the TV over the fireplace eliminates the competition for your attention between the two pieces.
-Instead of having to figure out if the furniture should center around the fireplace or the TV, the furnishings are all facing both at the same time.
-The room looks balanced and beautiful whether the TV is on or not.
+Instead of figuring out if electric units are out if the furniture should center around the fireplace or the TV, the furnishings are all facing both simultaneously balanced and beautiful whether the TV is on or not.